 It is wide open and looks as if it hasn’t been moved for years.

 Beyond this last outpost of the refinery, on the far hillside, overlooking a lonely church in the middle of deserted countryside, is a relatively modern, low building, maybe administrative offices for the refinery.
-The church must be the remnant of, a abandoned and demolished when the refinery was built.
+The church must be the remnant of Rhoscrowther, a medieval village abandoned and demolished when the refinery was built.

 Beyond that the road heads inland towards a curious area, with what look like enormous artificial grassy banks.
-At the time I wondered whether this was the old at , north of the estuary.
-In fact this area seems to be the site of an old , and on oil storage site you can see the circular marks on the ground.
-The storage area served the vast refinery 60 miles away at near .arms dump, but checking on the internet that appears to be
+At the time I wondered whether this was the old Second World War arms dump, but checking on the internet that appears to be RNAD Milford at Newton Noyes, north of the estuary.
+In fact this area seems to be the site of an old BP oil storage site, and on Google maps you can see the circular marks on the ground.
+The storage area served the vast refinery 60 miles away at Llandarcy near Neath.

-I’d eaten breakfast at 6am, and it was very hot, so I was considering taking a break at the pub inand maybe having something to eat inside to supplement my door-stops.
-However, even after visiting the church and looking at the ‘Makers of Wales’ display boards opposite (from which I learnt that seaweed is still gathered here for laverbread), it was still well before noon, and so I decided to walk round to and then come back into from the far side.
+I’d eaten breakfast at 6am, and it was very hot, so I was considering taking a break at the pub in Angle and maybe having something to eat inside to supplement my Tudor ham door-stops.
+However, even after visiting the church and looking at the ‘Makers of Wales’ display boards opposite (from which I learnt that seaweed is still gathered here for laverbread), it was still well before noon, and so I decided to walk round to West Angle and then come back into Angle from the far side.

-The path heads off along the waterside, with the refinery across the bay, past a farmhouse with a small square tower that looks very much like theyou see in the of .
+The path heads off along the waterside, with the refinery across the bay, past a farmhouse with a small square tower that looks very much like the Pele Towers you see in the Borders of Cumbria.
 I assume that this too was defensive, but maybe from a slightly earlier period.
 There is also a beautiful bench where the natural shape of the tree trunk is preserved in the seat back, and then further on a sign that reads, ‘Caution, free range children playing.’

-Less than half a mile along the path isand it is just noon.
-I decide that while I’ll still wait for some lunch, a half of would do no harm.
+Less than half a mile along the path is The Old Point House and it is just noon.
+I decide that while I’ll still wait for some lunch, a half of Felinfoel Double Dragon would do no harm.
 However, once inside I discover they have some special ciders, so have a half of one of those instead.

-On a stormy night ina schooner, the , ran aground near the fort on .
-The saved all the crew, but the cargo, barrels of gunpowder and whisky, was lost.
+On a stormy night in 1894 a schooner, the Loch Shiel, ran aground near the fort on Thorn Island.
+The Angle lifeboat saved all the crew, but the cargo, barrels of gunpowder and whisky, was lost.
 Before the revenue arrived to secure the cargo the locals had already made good attempts to salvage the barrels of whisky that were washing ashore.
 Of seven thousand barrels only two thousand were recovered, although many of the remainder sank or were washed away.
-It is probably fortunate that not all five thousand ended up in the hands of the villagers.
+It is probably fortunate that not all five thousand ended up in the hands of the Angle villagers.
 Although all the crew and passengers were saved, there were three fatalities.
 Two were local men who were lost at sea trying to recover floating barrels; history does not tell how much they had drunk by this point.
 The third man who died literally drank himself to death.

-The lifeboat station is no longer the same one that saved the crew of the; instead a recent box-profile steel station stands on the north tip of the .
+The lifeboat station is no longer the same one that saved the crew of the Loch Shiel; instead a recent box-profile steel station stands on the north tip of the Angle headland.
 While the cargo is now petroleum spirit rather than whisky, the channel is no less busy with both large tankers and many small pleasure craft.

 The path leads through woodland and field sides along the north side of the headland.
 It is midday and the flies gather in each patch of shade in the still heat.
-Off the north west tip isitself.
-There is no trace of the whisky-laden wreck, but divers still recover bottles from the sea floor, and say that it is drinkable … but do they declare it to the ?
+Off the north west tip is Thorn Island itself.
+There is no trace of the whisky-laden wreck, but divers still recover bottles from the sea floor, and say that it is drinkable … but do they declare it to the Inland Revenue?

 The fort is solid, almost filling the top of the island.
-With the first one on the headland atit would have formed a pincer grip of cannon fire for any ship to pass between.
-Any that did slip through would find in the channel ahead.
+With the first one on the headland at Dale it would have formed a pincer grip of cannon fire for any ship to pass between.
+Any that did slip through would find Martello Towers in the channel ahead.

 I am always fascinated by the artfulness of those working in these vans with limited space and everything exposed to sight, but this is the smallest I have seen.
 I ask him what happens if he needs to cook more than one burger and he explains how he part-cooks sausages and burgers when it is busy so that he can serve them quickly.
 It seems such a small beach, but he says he is making a living.
 The café has been closed for a couple of years and he filled the void, but it is due to open again next season.
 There is no hint of chagrin or undue concern, he seems to have a wonderfully relaxed attitude to life, clearly not a ‘sit and leave it to happen’ attitude, but more an active one that gets things done, but stays laid back.

 He tells me about his son who has got a degree in some form of marine engineering, but after working on a boat for a while and not being satisfied, is now ‘in catering’ like his dad.
-He and his mother are running another, larger van in an industrial estate at.
-He tells me about their search for a suitable van, the ones that were for sale nearby were all far too expensive, but they heard about a place down south (and I mean the far !) where large numbers of catering vans are bought and sold, and here they found a suitable van.
+He and his mother are running another, larger van in an industrial estate at Pembroke Dock.
+He tells me about their search for a suitable van, the ones that were for sale nearby were all far too expensive, but they heard about a place down south (and I mean the far south of England!) where large numbers of catering vans are bought and sold, and here they found a suitable van.

 They only started the new business this season, and it takes time for this kind of business to grow as people need to find it and then return, but the customers are growing.
 He is obviously proud of his son, who is meticulous about the food, seeking quality suppliers, including a local butcher with prize-winning burgers … and this is the burger I am to eat, which cost me the princely sum of £2.50.

-Hearing about the son’s care for detail reminded me of, up on , who, with his wife, now runs the .
-Before he had the café he ran a small catering van in the car park in .
+Hearing about the son’s care for detail reminded me of Alan, up on Tiree, who, with Jeanette his wife, now runs the Cobbled Cow café.
+Before he had the café he ran a small catering van in the car park in Scarinish.
 Outside the van he had small tubs of herbs from which he would take clippings to garnish even the simplest food – fresh herbs on your burger.
 There is a wonder and a gloriousness in this.
 We are used to an age of fast food and ready meals, pre-packaged, and good enough.
 Here is a heroism that takes care in the small things, that treats a burger with the value of a cordon bleu meal.

 I had been looking forward to the shade of the café, but instead sit with my burger and tea on the sea wall.
 I am still amazed that in normal life I avoid sitting or eating in the sun as I find the light too bright, but because I have to I am walking through the peak of noon.
 This day I sat and enjoyed the prize-winning burger and watched the waves play.

 A lady in a uniform I do not recognise wanders across to look at a noticeboard.
-It turns out she is from the… the modern version of the revenue men who tried to retrieve the whisky a hundred and ten years ago.
-She explains how they have to check boats even at small ports like , although I think they were here at to get lunch, not in the expectation of a boat turning up.
-I would have liked to find out more, but she is called away by her colleague – maybe a report of a smuggler sneaking into a secret cove, or more likely a yacht berthed at .
+It turns out she is from the Customs … the modern version of the revenue men who tried to retrieve the whisky a hundred and ten years ago.
+She explains how they have to check boats even at small ports like Angle, although I think they were here at West Angle to get lunch, not in the expectation of a boat turning up.
+I would have liked to find out more, but she is called away by her colleague – maybe a report of a smuggler sneaking into a secret cove, or more likely a French yacht berthed at East Angle.

-had warned me about the portion of coast between here and , the large beach three or four miles further on facing directly out into the .
+Rosie had warned me about the portion of coast between here and Freshwater West, the large beach three or four miles further on facing directly out into the Atlantic.
 She described it as ‘challenging’, but as far as I could tell she meant exhausting up-and-down challenging rather than life-threatening, blob of strawberry jam challenging.